 The intersection of Church and Wellesley, the epicentre of Toronto’s Gay Village, has been home to Canada’s largest LGBT community for decades.
 A profusion of bars, speciality shops and restaurants make the strip a great place to hang out and soak up the scene as leathermen, muscle boys, and drag queens strut their stuff.

+Looking for the best gay bars in Toronto?
 If you’re looking for the local watering hole head to Woody’s which was made famous by the popular TV show Queer as Folk.
 If keen to sip craft cocktails pop across the street to Boutique Bar which offers the best perch for people watching.
 Next door Crews and Tangos is the place to hoot and holler at Drag Queens.
 If you’re feeling peckish stroll to the corner of Church and Maitland you’ll find three sprawling patio’s serving up pub grub (O’Grady’s is the favourite).
 If you’re a theatre fan grab tickets to a play at the world’s longest running queer theatre Buddies in Bad Times.
 The best time of year to visit is over the Canada Long Weekend when the neighbourhood hosts one of the world’s most celebrated Pride parades.

 Toronto’s craft beer scene has exploded over the last few years and now offers a perfect place for hop heads to sip and savour.
 Robin LeBlanc, co-author of the Ontario Craft Beer Guide offers her suggestions to thirsty travellers in Toronto, “With over 200 breweries currently in operation, Ontario beer is booming, and Toronto is the perfect city to see just how diverse and numerous our beer scene is.
 For breweries you have several options, but I always suggest: Folly Brewpub, with fantastic in-house beers, an extensive whisky selection, and food exquisitely prepared by Chef Luis Martins; Bellwoods Brewery, a brewpub that is the epitome of hip, featuring some incredible beer offerings that will have you readjusting any preconceived notions you have about the beverage; and Mill Street Brewery, located in the city’s historic Distillery District.”